What Women Should Know About Cervical Cancer and the Human Papilloma Virus

-No. Most people will never know they have HPV.
-But if the HPV does not go away on its own, it can cause changes in the cervix cells.
-These changes usually show up on your Pap test.
+No. Most people will never know they have or had HPV.
+But if the HPV doesn’t go away on its own, it can cause changes in the cervix cells.
+These changes usually show up on Pap tests.

 How is HPV treated?

-There is no treatment for the type of HPV that causes cervix cell changes, but most HPV infections go away without treatment.
-Antibiotics or other medicines do not treat HPV.
+There’s no treatment for the type of HPV that causes changes in cervix cells, but most HPV infections go away without treatment.
+There are no medicines to treat HPV.

 There are treatments for the cell changes in the cervix that HPV can cause.
-If your Pap test shows cervix changes, your doctor or nurse will discuss these treatments with you, if you need them.
+If your Pap test shows cervix cell changes, your doctor or nurse will talk to you about treatments, if you need them.

 Will a Pap test tell me if I have HPV?

 A Pap test cannot tell you if you have or had HPV.
 But it will usually tell you if you have any cervix cell changes that could be caused by HPV.
 This is the most important information for you and your doctor to know.